rubydevi/react-bookstore/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Use Redux in React components.
+- CRUD operations.
-- Connect to API.
+- Dynamic Progress.
-- Styling
+- User Management.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>